Shortlisting Applicants: A Simple Guide to Choosing the Best Applicants

 How to Shortlist Applicants

-Gather the responses from all your Applicant Attraction Channels.
-Then draw up your shortlist following my step-by-step process:
+Gather responses from all your Applicant Attraction Channels (if you received applications via an employee referral, or from recruitment agencies, you can skip straight to Telephone Interviews).
+Then draw up your shortlist following my simple step-by-step process:

 Step 1: Review your Great Performance Profile

-• Remind yourself of the competencies essential to the role.
+Remind yourself of the Key Competencies essential to the job.

-• Review the applications and remove obviously unsuitable people such as international applicants if you can’t offer a work visa.
+• Remove obviously unsuitable people such as international applicants if you can’t offer a work visa.

 • Looking at the remaining applicants, find positive reasons why you should interview each of them.
-Compare applicants to the competencies defined in the Great Performance Profile rather than to the other applicants.
+Compare applicants to the Key Competencies defined in the Great Performance Profile rather than to the other applicants.

 • Now run through the following checklist: